omercotkd/job-project/README.md

 # job-project
-maybe the database will not work when you dwonload the project, first delete the exsiting "data-base.db" file and then you will need to go to the python console and write this lines:
+maybe the database will not work when you dwonload the project, first delete the exsiting "form-data.db" file and then you will need to go to the python console and write this lines:

 from main import db